open-horizon/open-horizon.github.io/common-requests/custom-samples.md

 3. Publishes the service definition, service policy, and deployment policy to the Exchange
 4. Makes the services available for deployment to edge nodes

-Your custom samples are published in addition to the default Open Horizon example services (CPU, GPS, and Hello World).
+Your custom samples are published in addition to the default {{site.data.keyword.ieam}} example services (CPU, GPS, and Hello World).

 ## Prerequisites

 Before using custom samples, ensure that:

-- Each service repository follows the Open Horizon service structure
+- Each service repository follows the {{site.data.keyword.ieam}} service structure
 - Each repository contains a Makefile with these targets:
   - `publish-service`: Publishes the service definition
   - `publish-service-policy`: Publishes the service policy
   - `publish-deployment-policy`: Publishes the deployment policy
 - Services are compatible with your target edge node architecture (AMD64, ARM, etc.)